jimb149/policing_coding_for_economists_final/README.md

 - **final_assignment_stata** — Folder containing all of the tasks related to Stata
 -   /do_files_final_assignment/ - Demonstrates learning outcomes 4-10.
 Work is organized in sections.
 Section 1 covers transformations, Section 2 covers summary statistics and graphs, Section 3 covers filtering observations and additional data cleaning.
 Sections MUST be done in order 1, 2, 3 to reproduce the work accurately.
 -   /cleaned data/ - folder demonstrates learning outcomes 5-7.
 Data were cleaned using different strategies, as described in the Do Files Sections 1 and 3.
 A separate folder within this folder /filtering_section3/ is used because the extreme filtering produces a cleaned dataset with far fewer observations and removes observations with missing values that some researchers may still find valuable.
 -   /outputs/ - folder demonstrates 8-10, and has graphs related to key variables of interest.
-Tabulations of statistics of interest are included here as well in `.xlm` format.
+Tabulations of statistics of interest are included here as well in `.xlm` format
 -   /log_files/ - automatically saved log files by running the commands
 -   *.gitignore was included to remove DS_Store from the GitHub repository*